July 26, 2021

 Bicycling is a joy for most youngsters.
 The freedom to roam outdoors is inherent and often enhanced as an adult with the added adventure of touring.
 As with any transportation choice, however, there is a risk of serious injury.
 Just ask the main character, played by Charles Drake.
 His childhood head injury from being hit while riding his bike scrambles his brain, eventually resulting in a dual personality with uncontrollable behavior.

-The thought-provoking title of this seventy-six-minute film is subtly suggested underneath the opening credits.
+The thought-provoking title of this seventy-six-minute film is subtly illustrated underneath the opening credits.

 This American crime film is directed by Harry Keller and produced by Joseph Gershenson for Universal-International Pictures.
 It was written by Mel Dinelli with input from Czenzi Ormonde and Sy Gomberg.
 I find no credits for the music score so assume it is from Universal's stock library.
 But the opening is powerfully ominous and at least deserves a mention.
 Besides Drake, the film stars Colleen Miller in one of her more visible roles, and a relative newcomer to the big screen, Rod Taylor.
 Everyone is first-rate in this rather overstuffed story.

-It is no surprise from Drake's opening caustic verbal attack on his landlord that he has a problem—an underlying anger much deeper than a landlord popping in unexpectedly.
-However, he is all smiles in a phone booth when next we see him, suggesting a highly-respected, sweetheart of a guy coming home to visit mother, and his sister-in-law Miller and her seven-year-old son.
+It is no surprise from Drake's opening caustic verbal attack on his landlord that he has a problem—an underlying anger much deeper than just being irate about his landlord for popping in unexpectedly.
+However, he is all smiles in a phone booth when next we see him, suggesting a highly-respected, sweetheart of a guy coming home to visit mother, and his sister-in-law Miller, and her seven-year-old son.
 When a family member disappears without a trace for six years, it would seem to arouse some sort of suspicion.
 But the unassuming relatives are ecstatic to have him home.
 The script throws suspicion his way in due course, perhaps subconsciously hoping his mental nightmare will finally come to an end once and for all.
 Drake embodies a psychotic in subtle fashion despite his handsome winning smile and straight-arrow appearance.

 The inane climax is the film's weakest element—ironically involving a bicycle.
 Drake avoids hitting the Schwinn with a slow speed turn—sped up to a humorous Herman Munster level—with his DeSoto convertible—windshield flattened—ending up completely upside down in tall grass.
 As if positioned there by a crane hired by the studio.
 Hmm.
 Miller absorbs her family's dark secret at the hush-hush funeral.
-Perhaps there will be a commissioned statue in honor of the town's ideal native son.
+Perhaps a commissioned statue in honor of the town's "ideal" native son.

 July 5, 2021